eclipse-archived/ceylon-lang.org/blog/2014-10-10-ceylon-osgi-jee.md

 ---
-title: Write in Ceylon, Deploy as OSGI, use in JEE
+title: Write in Ceylon, deploy as OSGI, use in Java EE
 author: David Festal
 layout: blog
 unique_id: blogpage